Landlord Software & Technology

 Portfolio-level insight

-What makes a landlord CRM truly effective?
+What makes a property management CRM truly effective

 August as a landlord CRM

 August is built from the ground up as an all-in-one property management platform for self-managing UK landlords.
-It functions as a fully integrated landlord CRM, combining tenancy management, rent tracking, document storage, compliance tools, maintenance management, and AI-powered automation in a single app, designed for use on mobile and desktop alike.
+It functions as a fully integrated landlord CRM, combining tenancy management, rent tracking, document storage, compliance tools, maintenance management and AI-powered automation in a single app, designed for use on mobile and desktop alike.

 Rent tracking that does the reconciliation for you